Healthy Working Life Board - Monday 22 September 2025, 9:00am - West Yorkshire Combined Authority Webcasting

 Mayor Tracy Brabin, Mayor of West Yorkshire - 0:13:29

-Just to reassure the Councillor, the work we've done
+Just to reassure the Councillor, the work we've donehas done that.

 So we commissioned a brush for this consultancy.